hancom-git/hancom-nextcloud/README.md

 # Hancom Office Connector for Nextcloud app

-This app enables users to edit office documents from [Nextcloud](https://nextcloud.com) using Hancom Office Online.
+This app enables users to edit office documents collaboratively from [Nextcloud](https://nextcloud.com) using Hancom Office Online.

 ## Features

 The app allows to:

 * Create and edit text documents, spreadsheets, and presentations.
-* Collaborative edit shared documents in real-time.
+* Collaborative edit of shared documents in real-time.

 Supported formats: DOC, DOCX, CELL, XLS, XLSX, SHOW, PPT, PPTX.